-The control valve symbols on a P&ID differ depending on the type of valve specified for the application.
+Engineers use control valve symbols to identify the type of control valve they want to specify for a given application.
 In this article, we will identify the most commonly used control valve symbols.

 Before the completion of a well, a Facilities Engineer creates a diagram of all the piping and instrumentation designated for use in the production of the well.
 This is called a “Piping and Instrumentation Diagram” and is usually shortened to “P&ID.”